junxit/us-congress-bills-114/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Critical Infrastructure Protection Act” or “CIPA” .
+This Act may be cited as the “Critical Infrastructure Protection Act” or the “CIPA”.

 ## § 2.
 EMP planning, research and development, and protection and preparedness